BwdYeti/GGPOUE/README.md

 ### Sample Application

-[VectorWar UE4](https://github.com/BwdYeti/VectorWarUE4) is a port of the GGPO sample game VectorWar, using GGPOUE4 for netcode.
+[VectorWar UE4](https://github.com/BwdYeti/VectorWarUE4) is a port of the GGPO sample game VectorWar, using GGPOUE for netcode.

 ### Issues